ilyassan/wasm-compilers/README.md

 # WASM Compilers

-An open-source, browser-based code compiler and playground that supports multiple programming languages using WebAssembly and cloud execution APIs.
+An open-source, browser-based code compiler and playground that supports multiple programming languages using WebAssembly.
+All code execution happens entirely in your browser - no backend servers or external APIs required!

 ## Features